The books I plan to read this month.

 - A Fine Balance by Rohinton Mistry.

 A Fine Balance by Rohinton Mistry is set in an unnamed city of India during the time of The Emergency in 1975.
 There are four main characters – Dina, Ishvar, and his nephew Omprakash, and Maneck.
 These characters come from varied backgrounds but develop a solid bond during times of turmoil.
 Only a couple of chapters in but, the story has a good pace.
 The historical events are in the centerfold of the story which makes it interesting and grounded.

 2. 1984 by George Orwell.

 1984 by George Orwell is a dystopian fiction novel.
-It was written in the 1950’s but is still relevant and relatable.
+It was written in the 1950s but is still relevant and relatable.
 The story is set in the future, in the year 1984, when the world is drastically different than before.
 I started reading this book a few months back but I never finished it.
-I don’t know why I stopped; I liked the part I have read.
+I don’t know why I stopped; I liked the part I read.
 So, I am going to start reading it again this month and finish it.

 3. The Princes by Manohar Malgonkar.

 The Princes by Manohar Malgonkar is a story about Abhay, a young prince of Begwad.
 The story focuses on the princely states in India during British colonization and how these states steadily declined as India came closer and eventually became independent.
-The novel begins in the present but, then shifts from past to present.
+The novel begins in the present but, then shifts from the past to the present.
 The way it is written makes it easy to keep track of the story.
 I am enjoying reading this novel.